|International Health Division|

 |Friday, 26 August 2011 14:05|

 The Division of International Health is an important component of our residency program.
-We provide emergency medicine residents with state-of-the-art education in global health issues and tropical medicine through didactic lectures, case conferences, and our tropical medicine teaching cases.
+We provide emergency medicine residents with an in-depth education in global health issues and tropical medicine through didactic lectures, case conferences, and our tropical medicine teaching cases.
 We have faculty mentors who have been fellowship trained in Global Health and others with training and experience in tropical medicine.
-Our faculty also have experience with organizations such as Medecins Sans Frontieres, International Medical Corps, and DMAT.
+Our faculty also have a vast experience with organizations such as Medecins Sans Frontieres, International Medical Corps, and DMAT.
 Our primary international partnership is at Georgetown Public Hospital Corporation in Guyana where we have developed an emergency medicine training program in conjunction with our partners in Guyana.
-One of our Vanderbilt faculty members, Dr. Nicolas Forget, is based in Guyana half of the year and is the ACEP ambassador to Guyana.
+Dr. Nicolas Forget, our International Emergency Medicine Fellowship Director is also the residency director for Guyana and is the ACEP ambassador to Guyana.

 Our goal is to provide our residents with the best possible exposure to global health and tropical medicine as they relate to emergency medicine.
-Our Global Health Scholar program allows our residents to teach and provide clinical care in Guyana and covers transportation and living expenses.
 We also work with residents to arrange other international rotations to meet their individual needs.
-Residents have done rotations in Peru, Bolivia, Guyana, Haiti, Costa Rica, Guatemala, Honduras, St. Vincent, Vietnam, India, Nepal, New Zealand, Romania, Liberia, Zambia and Ghana among other places.
+Residents have done rotations in Guyana, Peru, Bolivia, Haiti, Costa Rica, Guatemala, Honduras, St. Vincent, Vietnam, India, Nepal, New Zealand, Romania, Liberia, Zambia and Ghana among other places.

 The Division of International Health is proud to sponsor the Emergency Medicine Global Health Scholar Program.
 This program is available for our residents and fellows and provides funding for clinical rotations at Georgetown Public Hospital Corporation in Guyana.
 Residents and fellows chosen for the program have the opportunity to help with the local emergency medicine residency training program and are able to provide direct clinical care in this exciting and unique emergency department.
-Scholars are supervised by onsite Vanderbilt faculty members.
-Please click on this link for more information about this program.
+Scholars are supervised by onsite Vanderbilt faculty members

 We offer a two year fellowship in Global Emergency Medicine that is individually designed based upon the interests and career goals of each fellow.
-Fellows have options to complete a tropical medicine diploma course, MPH degree, or pursue other educational opportunities.
-Fellows spend between three to six months abroad each year working on a variety of projects.
+Fellows spend between three to five months abroad each year working on a variety of projects.

 For more information about this program please contact one of the members of the Division of International Health: